 DVConnect also helps around 350 men each month via our Mensline.
-Mensline also provides face to face court assistance to a further 150 men each month who attend court in relation to domestic violence protection orders.
+In addition Mensline provides face to face court assistance to a further 150 men each month who attend court in relation to domestic violence protection orders.

 DVConnect also provides the Statewide Sexual Assault Helpline and assists 300 women and men in relation to recent and past sexual assaults.